Projects

 Selecting Tennessee

-With proximity to battery and automotive plants being constructed by prospective customers, the City of Etowah and McMinn County are also near Piedmont’s corporate headquarters and Carolina Lithium project.
+The region features access to excellent infrastructure, including rail, road, and river transportation.
+With proximity to battery and automotive plants being constructed by prospective customers, the city of Etowah and McMinn County also are near Piedmont’s corporate headquarters and Carolina Lithium project, both of which are located in Gaston County, North Carolina.